eBay/griffin/README.md

     STORED AS TEXTFILE;

     LOAD DATA LOCAL INPATH '<your hdfs table path>/movie_target/MovieLensSample_Target.dat' OVERWRITE INTO TABLE movie_target;
     ```
+    Make sure you can get the data with hive command in your working path.
-    if you use hive cmdline to input data, remember to create _SUCCESS file in the hdfs path
+    If you use hive cmdline to input data, remember to create _SUCCESS file in the hdfs path
     ```
     hadoop fs -touchz <your hdfs table path>/movie_source/_SUCCESS hadoop fs -touchz <your hdfs table path>/movie_target/_SUCCESS
     ```
+8. If you want to use our default models, please skip this step.
+You can create your own model, build your jar file, and put it in your local path

-8. Edit your own script files to run the jobs automatically, you can edit the lines of demo ones as below for your environment
+9. Edit your own script files to run the jobs automatically, you can edit the lines of demo ones as below for your environment

     [bark_jobs.sh](https://github.com/eBay/DQSolution/tree/master/bark-doc/hive/script/bark_jobs.sh)
     ```